SolankiPratikkumar/Telescopic-OTA-LDO/README.md

 * In low-dropout regulators (LDOs), supply ripple can propagate to the output through three key routes: the bandgap reference, the error amplifier, and the power transistor.
 While the LDO typically maintains good power supply rejection (PSR) within its bandwidth, performance degrades at mid-to-high frequencies,primarily due to the power transistor’s influence.
 * To address this, the use of Ahuja compensation, has proven effective in boosting PSR by improving signal path characteristics.
 In addition, incorporating an R1 and C4 network creates a ripple voltage at the output that is phase shifted relative to the incoming disturbance, allowing partial cancellation.
 This zero-pole engineering further enhances PSR.
-* As illustrated in below figure, both simulation and measurement results confirm that the minimum PSR improves from –6.68 dB to –17.95 dB.
+* As illustrated in figure, both simulation and measurement results confirm that the minimum PSR improves from –6.68 dB to –17.95 dB.

 ### PSRR comparison with and without Rz and Cz:
 ![8](https://github.com/user-attachments/assets/09fbe589-063c-4076-8157-996e1ed7a4e0)